Agencies Responsible for regulating drones in the Republic of Mauritius

 An adequate level of insurance will need to be obtained by an operator before Permission is granted.

-Applicants should discuss these requirements directly with insurance providers to ensure that adequate third-party liability is provided to cover the intended scope of your operation.
+Applicants should discuss these requirements directly with insurance providers to ensure that adequate third-party liability is provided to cover the intended scope of their operation.

 Obtaining approval from the Information & Communication Technologies Authority (ICTA)